 The public adjusters at Pinnacle arrive quickly after your damage has been incurred, and we bring our own skills to damage inspections and repair estimates.
 We are also experts at interpreting complicated insurance policies, especially when it comes to deciphering how a specific situation should play out given governing policies from multiple state, board, and insurer entities.

 At the end of the day, you can rest easy when a Pinnacle Claim Services agent is on the scene.
 We work for YOU, not the insurance company, and our only goal is to help you get as much of your benefits as possible for the losses you have suffered.

-Florida is home to some of the most destructive hurricane disasters in history.
+Palm Beach Gardens is home to some of the most destructive hurricane disasters in history.
 Total estimated damages for 2022’s Hurricane Ian range from $50 billion to $65 billion.

 Beachfront condo units — some of the most valuable — also face one of the greatest risks: storm surges.
 Florida tops the list of states with major storm surge risks to their condominiums and other multi-family dwellings.
 Miami, Fort Myers, Tampa, Naples, Jacksonville, Bradenton, and Daytona Beach are all featured on the top 15 list of cities with the highest exposure to possible storm surge damages.
 Across these seven cities, over 76,000 complexes are at major risk of a storm surge, with estimated reconstruction costs topping $19 billion dollars.

 Of course, in coveted markets like Miami Beach, an incident affecting even just one unit could have damages in the millions!
 That’s because Miami features some of the world’s most expensive condo buildings.
 The average price for a unit in some of these buildings is between $4 million to upwards of $10 million!